 Brands that truly offer value to their customers — and communicate that value in a meaningful way — are the ones that will weather economic storms.
 Brands that demonstrate how they are uniquely positioned to meet buyer needs are the ones that will be noticed while their competitors are overlooked.

-Now is the time to do something about your unique value proposition.
-That starts by understanding the definition of a value proposition statement, the necessary elements, and how other experts and brands are executing value propositions in a meaningful way.
+So now is the time to do something about your unique value proposition.
+That starts by understanding its definition, the necessary elements, and how other experts and brands are executing them in a meaningful way.

 What is a value proposition?